0xnenlabs/SageAI/README.md

 - They test whether the vector database is able to retrieve the function, and whether ChatGPT can call the function with the given input and return the expected output.

-> Note that this will call the vector database and ChatGPT, and **WILL** cost you money.
+> Integration tests will call the vector database and ChatGPT, and **will** cost you money.

 ### Output Equality

-We let you determine equality between the expected output and the actual output by overriding the `__eq__` method in the output model.
+You can customize how to determine equality between the expected and actual output by overriding the `__eq__` method in the output model.

 ```python
 class FunctionOutput(BaseModel):